Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/02-Debugging/4-cross-triggering/README.md

 ![](./images/vio_update.PNG)

-This will cause the ILA to trigger and this trigger will cause the processor (Cortex A53 #0) to suspend on a breakpoint
+This will cause the ILA to trigger, and this trigger will cause the processor (Cortex A53 #0) to suspend on a breakpoint

 ![](./images/read_breakpoint.PNG)

 ## Processor to PL Cross Triggering

 Alternatively, users can setup the cross triggering to trigger the System ILA when the processor is suspended.
-This is useful to validate a hardware fuctionality in the PL by stepping through a software application in Vitis Unified IDE and view the corresponding PL transaction.
+This is useful to validate a hardware functionality in the PL by stepping through a software application in Vitis Unified IDE and view the corresponding PL transaction.

 For example, I used the same hardware design as above.
 However, I updated the software application to write to the AXI GPIO